 Herbs unlike greens are used in lesser quantities.
 Almost all of them have medicinal properties and have to be used sparingly.
 Just because they are good for you, if you start consuming too much of them, you may have to experience a reverse effect.

 Moderation works the best.
 Especially, when you are working with essential oils, you need to exercise caution as they are very potent.
-If you are pregnant, nursing or have certain health conditions do not consume oils without consulting your doctor.
+If you are pregnant, nursing, or have certain health conditions do not consume oils without consulting your doctor.

-Where to purchase them?
+Where to purchase herbs?

 The best way is to start by looking for and consuming the ones that are easily available to us in our locality.
 As much as possible, try to grow your own so that you can get the best out of it without any negatives like pesticides.